EbookFoundation/free-programming-books-search/README.md

 1. Make sure you have [Git](https://git-scm.com/downloads) installed.
 2. Clone the repo from Github with Git.
-3. Navigate to the folder using command line. (easy way is to type "cd" and then drag and drop the folder into command line)
+3. Navigate to the folder using command line.
+A easy way is to type "cd" and then drag and drop the folder into command line.
-4. Type `npm install`
+4. Type `npm install`.
-5. Type `npm install react-scripts`
+5. Type `npm install react-scripts`.
 6. Type `npm start`.
 At this point, the commnand prompt should start up the server, and a tab in your default browser should open up to localhost.

 ## Deployment